 Sec.
-5. A. Teams reclassified by the By-Laws or the National Slow Pitch Committee must participate in their new classification for a period of one (1) year.
+5. Teams reclassified by the By-Laws or the National Slow Pitch Committee A. must participate in their new classification for a period of one (1) year.
 Teams that fail to participate the following year will remain at the new classification until such time as they participate and meet the requirements below.
-Note: Any team reclassified by the By-Laws with four (4) or more players from the previous year's roster must participate in their new classification for a period of one (1) year; however, teams reclassified by the By-Laws may make an appeal to be reinstated to its former classification only after the team has played a minimum of four (4) tournaments for the Men's and Specialty Programs, and two (2) tournaments for the Women's and Mixed Program.
+Note: Any team reclassified by the By-Laws with four (4) or more players from the previous year's roster must participate in their new classification for a period of one (1) year; however, any team reclassified by the By-Laws may make an appeal to be reinstated to its former classification only after the team has played a minimum of four (4) tournaments in the appropriate Men's, Specialty Program, Women's Program or Mixed Program.
 Such an appeal can only be made between June 1 and July 1 and must be submitted on proper form, except the Mixed Program, which is no later than October 1st.
-Appeals for all programs must be filled out on the official USSSA appeal form and submitted to the National Slow Pitch Committee.
+Appeals for all programs must be filled out on the official USSSA appeal form and submitted to the State Director.
+The State Director will forward the appeal to the National Slow Pitch Committee with a recommendation.
 A decision on all appeals must be rendered within 10 days.
 Copies of the appeal decisions must be forwarded to USSSA National Headquarters within 5 days after the decision is made.

 B. Teams not reclassified by the By-Laws or the National Slow Pitch Committee that want to appeal their classification may do so between December 1 and March 1 and/or June 1 and July 1.
 Teams reclassified by appeal between December 1 and March 1 may be reclassified by the State Director after the team plays four (4) USSSA sanctioned tournaments or June 1, whichever occurs first.
 Teams appealing between June 1 and July 1 must have played in four (4) USSSA sanctioned tournaments.
-Appeals must be filled out on an official USSSA appeal form and submitted to the Division Vice President.
-Appeals must be filled out on an official USSSA appeal form and submitted to the Slow Pitch National Committee.
+Appeals must be filled out on an official USSSA appeal form and submitted to the State Director.
+The State Director will forward the appeal to the National Slow Pitch Committee with a recommendation.

-C. Exception: Teams reclassified by the By-Laws or the National Slow Pitch Committee, with extenuating circumstances, may appeal their new classification between December 1 and March 1 to the Slow Pitch National Committee.
+C. Exception: Teams reclassified by the By-Laws or the National Slow Pitch Committee, with extenuating circumstances, may appeal their new classification between December 1 and March 1 to the State Director.
+The State Director will forward the appeal to the National Slow Pitch Committee with a recommendation.
 Appeals must be filled out on an official USSSA appeal form.

 Sec.
-6. If a Men's Class "B," "C," "D," or "E" team has any combination of four (4) or more players who meet the following criteria, the team must participate in the new classification for a period of 1 year with the same restriction as outlined in Sec.9 above.
+6. If a Men's Class "B," "C," "D," or "E" team has any combination of four (4) or more players who meet the following criteria, the team must participate in the new classification for a period of 1 year with the same restriction as outlined in Sec.
+5 above.